Duke of Somerset: Royal family creations

 In 1499 Henry VII nominated his infant son Edmund to the dukedom of Somerset at his baptism, but the child, just over a year old when he died, was probably never formally created a peer.

-The illegitimate son of Henry VIII, Henry Fitzroy, (1519–1536), by Bessie Blount, was created Earl of Nottingham, and Duke of Richmond and Somerset on 18 June 1525.
-He died without heirs on 22 July 1536 so his titles became extinct.
+The illegitimate son of Henry VIII, Henry FitzRoy (1519–1536), by Elizabeth Blount, was created Earl of Nottingham, and Duke of Richmond and Somerset on 18 June 1525.
+He died without heirs on 23 July 1536 so his titles became extinct.

 Earl of Somerset under James VI and I

-Robert Carr (c.1590–1645), born Kerr/Ker, son of Sir Thomas Ker of Ferniehirst, became a favourite of King James VI and I. On 25 March 1611 he was created Viscount Rochester, and subsequently a privy councillor.
-On the death of Lord Salisbury in 1612 he began to act as the king’s secretary.
-On the 3 November 1613 he was created Earl of Somerset.
+Robert Carr (c.
+1587–1645), born Kerr/Ker, son of Sir Thomas Ker of Ferniehirst, became a favourite of King James VI and I. On 25 March 1611 he was created Viscount Rochester, and subsequently a privy councillor.
+On the death of Lord Salisbury in 1612 he began to act as the king's secretary.
+On 3 November 1613 he was created Earl of Somerset.
 He died in July 1645, leaving a daughter, Anne.
 His titles became extinct.

 Seymour creation and 17th century claim to revert to Beaufort creations

 Edward Seymour, 1st Duke of Somerset (c.1500–1552), was the eldest brother of Jane Seymour, the third wife of King Henry VIII, and was thus the uncle of King Edward VI.
 Henry had created him Viscount Beauchamp "of Hache" in 1536, at the time of the marriage, and Earl of Hertford in 1537.
-On the death of Henry VIII on 28 January 1547, Seymour was named in the king's will as one of his sixteen executors who then formed a regency council to rule during the minority of his nine year old son and successor King Edward VI.
-Seymour was elected head of the Council, which on 1 February 1547 appointed him as "Lord Protector of the Realm and Governor of the King's Person", when he became "the most powerful man in England, a king in all but name" and ruled by proclamation.
+On the death of Henry VIII on 28 January 1547, Seymour was named in the King's will as one of his sixteen executors who then formed a regency council to rule during the minority of his nine-year-old son and successor King Edward VI.
+Seymour was elected head of the council, which on 1 February 1547 appointed him as "Lord Protector of the Realm and Governor of the King's Person", when he became "the most powerful man in England, a king in all but name" and ruled by proclamation.